 \section{Conclusion}

-In this paper, we establish the basic theory of linear QDETs.
-The theory of QDETs not only generalize the theory of quaternion-valued differential equations but also extend the theory of dynamic equations on time scales.
-Employing the newly defined Wronskian determinant, we obtain the Liouville's formula for QDETs, thereby giving the structure of general solutions of QDETs.
-We present the Putzer's algorithm to compute fundamental solution matrix for homogeneous QDETs.
-The Putzer's algorithm is applicable to all homogeneous QDETs with constant coefficient matrices.
+In this paper, we establish the basic theory of linear quaternion dynamic equations on time scales (QDETS).
+It not only generalizes the theory of quaternion differential equations (QDEs) but also extends the theory of dynamic equations on time scales (DETS).
+Employing the newly defined Wronskian determinant, the Liouville's formula for QDETS is derived, thereby giving the structure of general solutions of QDETS.
+We present the Putzer's algorithm to compute fundamental solution matrix for homogeneous QDETS.
+The Putzer's algorithm is applicable to all homogeneous QDETS with constant coefficient matrices.
 It is particularly useful for quaternion coefficient matrices which are not diagonalizable.
-We also deduce the variation of constants formula to solve nonhomogeneous QDETs.
+Furthermore, the variation of constants formula of solving the nonhomogeneous QDETS is also derived.
 Importantly, examples are given in each sections to illustrate our results.